OPC UA PubSub Common Traps And Pitfalls

 - Subscriber does not receive anything, even when no filter is specified - but I am sure the publisher works.

 - With UDP or Ethernet protocols, check that you are publishing and subscribing on the intended network interfaces.
-On computers with multiple interfaces, which is now common, a default interface is chosen by the software when no interface is specified, and it may commonly be a wrong choice.
+On computers with multiple interfaces, which are common nowadays, a default interface is chosen by the software when no interface is specified, and it may commonly be a wrong choice.
 In tools like OpcCmd or UADemoSubscriber, use the --ConnectionNetworkInterface (-cni) option.
 In subscriber code, set the InterfaceName property of UAPubSubConnectionDescriptor.ResourceAddress.
 With MQTT protocol, check that the broker queue name (which is interpreted as topic name filter) is correct.
 When the topic name filter is incorrect, MQTT gives no error, but you will most likely receive no messages.
 In tools like OpcCmd or UADemoSubscriber, the broker queue name is specified using the --BrokerQueueName (-bqn) option.

 - Subscriber does not receive anything, when on the same host as the publisher.